Taking hostages with Waterfall

-If you're given a maximum price, there is a commitment.
+If you're given a maximum price, this is a commitment.
 Now, what will happen if the company cannot deliver on-time within the defined budget?
-Right, you'll have to decide whenever you pay extra to finish the damn project or take the source code in its current stage and search for a desperate programmer to
+Right, you'll have to decide whenever you pay extra to finish the project or take the source code in its current stage and search for a desperate programmer to

-finish the jobstart from scratch.
+finish the jobrewrite the whole thing from scratch.

 In both cases, you're screwed.

 If the early estimate appears wrong, you have no other choice than to pay extra (to the same company or a third-party) if you want to give to the project a chance to be finished.

 If your needs changed, there are some bad news for you: you will pay extra, and then when the project fails, it will be your fault.